appnet-org/appnet/README.md

   year={2023}
 }

-@inproceedings{zhu2025appnet,
+@inproceedings {zhu2025appnet,
-  title={High-level Programming for Application Networks}, author={Zhu, Xiangfeng and Wang, Yuyao and Liu, Banruo and Wu, Yongtong and Bojanic, Nikola and Chen, Jingrong and Bernstein, Gilbert and Krishnamurthy, Arvind and Kumar, Sam and Mahajan, Ratul and Zhuo, Danyang}, booktitle={22th USENIX Symposium on Networked Systems Design and Implementation (NSDI 25)}, year={2025}
+  author = {Xiangfeng Zhu and Yuyao Wang and Banruo Liu and Yongtong Wu and Nikola Bojanic and Jingrong Chen and Gilbert Louis Bernstein and Arvind Krishnamurthy and Sam Kumar and Ratul Mahajan and Danyang Zhuo}, title = {High-level Programming for Application Networks}, booktitle = {22nd USENIX Symposium on Networked Systems Design and Implementation (NSDI 25)}, year = {2025}, address = {Philadelphia, PA}, pages = {915--935},
 }
 ```